Halo effect: Marketing

-The term halo effect is used in marketing to explain customer bias toward certain products because of favorable experience with other products made by the same company.
-It is used in the part of brand marketing called "line extensions".
+The term halo effect is used in marketing to explain consumer bias toward certain products because of favorable experience with other products made by the same company.
+It is used in the part of brand marketing called "line extensions."
 One common halo effect is when the perceived positive features of a particular item extend to a broader brand.
-A notable example is a manner in which the popularity of Apple's iPod generated enthusiasm for the corporation's other products.
+A notable example is the manner in which the popularity of Apple's iPod generated enthusiasm for the corporation's other products.
 Advertising often makes use of television shows, movies and those who star in them, to promote products via the halo effect.

-In the automotive industry, exotic, limited production luxury models or low-volume sports cars made by a manufacturer's racing, motorsports, or in-house modification teams, are sometimes referred to as "halo cars" for the effect they are intended to produce on selling other vehicles within the make.
-To contrast this with the automotive terminology "flagship model", see here.
+In the automotive industry, exotic, limited-production luxury models or low-volume sports cars made by a manufacturer's racing, motorsports, or in-house modification teams, are sometimes referred to as "halo cars" for the effect they are intended to produce on selling other vehicles within the make.
+To contrast this with the automotive terminology "flagship model" (see flagship car).

+In the wine industry, certain wine features create a halo effect that can influence the customer's opinion of a given wine.
+The inclusion of the category "organic" on the label of a wine can increase the consumer's positive valuation of the wine.
+Organic wines are conceived of as being healthy, having a better taste, scent, and color, and resulting in a higher degree of overall satisfaction.
+Another example of the halo effect in the wine industry is the association of traditional corks with wine quality: corked bottles are systematically rated as of higher quality than bottles that use screw caps and plastic caps since the latter are viewed as signifiers of low-quality wines.